House of Lippe: History

 The Principality of Lippe existed until the end of the German monarchies in 1918.
 In 1905, with the death of Alexander, Prince of Lippe, the senior Lippe-Detmold branch of the family became extinct and Count Leopold of Lippe-Biesterfeld (head of the non-ruling junior branch line Lippe-Biesterfeld) succeeded him as Prince, after an Imperial court ruling, in fact against the wishes of Wilhelm II, German Emperor, who would have preferred his brother-in-law Prince Adolf of Schaumburg-Lippe to succeed.
 Leopold IV continued to rule until the German Revolution of 1918.
 During the revolution, the ruling Princes of Lippe and Schaumburg-Lippe were forced to abdicate, ending the family's 795-year rule.
 In 1928, Prince Leopold's three sons by his first wife signed up to the Nazi Party.
 The eldest, Prince Ernst, was reputedly the first German prince to do so.

 In 1937, Prince Bernhard of Lippe-Biesterfeld married Princess Juliana of the Netherlands.
 On the accession of their daughter Beatrix in 1980, the Netherlands Royal House officially remained known as the House of Orange-Nassau, although Beatrix and her sisters are agnatically members of the House of Lippe.

 Stephan, Prince of Lippe (b.
 1959) is the present senior of the House of Lippe.
 He still owns the estate and castle at Detmold, the former main residence of the principality.
-Alexander, Prince of Schaumburg-Lippe, head of the younger formerly sovereign branch, still resides at Bückeburg Palace.
+Alexander, Prince of Schaumburg-Lippe, head of the younger formerly sovereign branch, still resides at Bückeburg Palace, Lower Saxony, located on the border with North Rhine Westphalia.